microsoft/vcpkg/README.md

 -DCMAKE_TOOLCHAIN_FILE=[vcpkg root]/scripts/buildsystems/vcpkg.cmake
 ```

-Unfortunately, you'll have to add this to each profile.
+You must add this line to each profile.

 ### Vcpkg as a Submodule